12 Best Character Reference Letter Samples (Written for Friend)

 Once it is clear who is being recommended and the relationship you have with the candidate, you can proceed to highlight desirable personal traits (character) that make them suitable candidates for the job.
 State at least one or two qualities.
 As much as possible, try to align the qualities or traits with the job specifications.
 The given traits should be relevant to the position the candidate is applying for.

 Harry is an ambitious and creative web designer.
-His love for IT and drive to make the world more convenient through technology shows his potential for the Chief Web designer position at your company.
+His love for IT and drive to make the world more convenient through technology show his potential for the Chief Web Designer position at your company.
 His discipline and integrity are impeccable, traits I have always admired in him.

 Include specific examples